Academic Catalog

 3 7000-level seminars in anthropology9

-Elective credits in anthropology or other allied fields19
+Elective credits in anthropology or other allied fields12

-ANT 9991Doctoral Candidate Status I: Dissertation Research and Direction7.5
+ANT 9991Doctoral Candidate Status I: Dissertation Research and Direction9

-ANT 9992Doctoral Candidate Status II: Dissertation Research and Direction7.5
+ANT 9992Doctoral Candidate Status II: Dissertation Research and Direction9

-Foreign Language Requirement: Doctoral students must demonstrate a proficiency in an approved scholarly language.
-In conjunction with your faculty advisor you will identify the language other than English most relevant to your scholarly work.
-This should be a language that has a substantial scholarly literature, such as a relevant academic journal.
-Your advisor, or another faculty member in the department, will select a scholarly passage in that language, roughly 300 words in length, on a subject related to your dissertation research.
+• Translation: Your advisor, or another faculty member in the department, will select a scholarly passage in the selected language, roughly 300 words in length, on a subject related to your dissertation research.
+If no member of the department is competent in the selected language, another WSU faculty member may select the passage.
+The examination is held in the Department and should be scheduled with the Graduate Coordinator.
 You have 90 minutes to complete the examination with the aid of a printed bilingual dictionary, but no electronic aids.

 Additional Information: A more detailed discussion of the doctoral program is available from the department.
 Students should also consult the Graduate School's general requirements for doctoral degrees.